nextflow-io/training/docs/basic_training/rnaseq_pipeline.md

         Note how the `MULTIQC` process is executed **6** times.

-### :material-check-all: Summary
+!!! cboard-list-2 "Summary"

     In this step you have learned:

     1. How to collect many outputs to a single input with the `collect` operator
     2. How to `mix` two channels into a single channel
     3. How to chain two or more operators together

 ## Handle completion event